RISC-V: External debug system

 There is a preliminary specification for RISC-V's hardware-assisted debugger.
 The debugger will use a transport system such as Joint Test Action Group (JTAG) or Universal Serial Bus (USB) to access debug registers.
 A standard hardware debug interface may support either a standardized abstract interface or instruction feeding.

 As of January 2017, the exact form of the abstract interface remains undefined, but proposals include a memory mapped system with standardized addresses for the registers of debug devices or a command register and a data register accessible to the communication system.
 Correspondents claim that similar systems are used by Freescale's background debug mode interface (BDM) for some CPUs, ARM, OpenRISC, and Aeroflex's LEON.

 In instruction feeding, the CPU will process a debug exception to execute individual instructions written to a register.
 This may be supplemented with a data-passing register and a module to directly access the memory.
 Instruction feeding lets the debugger access the computer exactly as software would.
 It also minimizes changes in the CPU, and adapts to many types of CPU.
 This was said to be especially apt for RISC-V because it is designed explicitly for many types of computers.
 The data-passing register allows a debugger to write a data-movement loop to RAM, and then execute the loop to move data into or out of the computer at a speed near the maximum speed of the debug system's data channel.
 Correspondents say that similar systems are used by MIPS Technologies MIPS, Intel Quark, Tensilica's Xtensa, and for Freescale Power ISA CPUs' background debug mode interface (BDM).

 A vendor proposed a hardware trace subsystem for standardization, donated a conforming design, and initiated a review.
-The proposal is for a hardware module that can trace code execution on most RV5 CPUs.
+The proposal is for a hardware module that can trace code execution on most RISC-V CPUs.
 To reduce the data rate, and permit simpler or less-expensive paths for the trace data, the proposal does not generate trace data that can be calculated from a binary image of the code.
 It sends only data that indicates "uninferrable" paths through the program, such as which conditional branches are taken.
 To reduce the data rates, branches that can be calculated, such as unconditional branches, are not traced.
 The proposed interface between the module and the control unit is a logic signal for each uninferrable type of instruction.
 Addresses and other data are to be provided in a specialized bus attached to appropriate data sources in a CPU.
 The data structure sent to an external trace unit is a series of short messages with the needed data.
 The details of the data channel are intentionally not described in the proposal, because several are likely to make sense.

 Implementations

-The RISC-V organization maintains a list of RISC-V CPU and SoC implementations.